shakebugs/shake-docs/docs/react/configuration-and-data/overview.md

 ## Elements of the New ticket screen

-Your users send you their feedback and crash reports from the New ticket screen.
+Your users send you their feedback from the New ticket screen.
 Read how to customize it:
 * [New ticket screen elements](/react/configuration-and-data/new-ticket-screen-elements)
 * [Feedback type](/react/user-feedback/feedback-type)